minjeongcho1127/github-practice/README.md

     $ docker run --rm -p 8888:8888 -v "$PWD":/home/jovyan/work jupyter/datascience-notebook

+> Go to the URL printed on the screen and done!

 ## Run Docker images by using 'docker-compose up' and open Jupyter notebooks
 > Prepare the image (once)
 Pull the image from [Docker Hub](https://hub.docker.com/r/ageron/handson-ml2):